 The actual process of changing the Code takes about two years and involves hundreds of individuals trying to make the NEC as current and accurate as possible.
 As you advance in your studies and understanding of the Code, you might begin to find it very interesting, enjoy it more, and realize that you can also be a part of the process.
 Rather than sitting back and allowing others to take the lead, you can participate by making proposals and being a part of its development.
-For the 2023 cycle, there were over 4,000 Public Inputs and 1,956 Public Comments.
-This resulted in several new articles and a wide array of revised rules to keep the NEC up to date with new technologies and pave the way to a safer and more efficient electrical future.
+For the 2020 cycle, there were 3,730 Public Inputs and 1,930 comments.
+Hundreds of updates and five new articles were added to keep the NEC up to date with new technologies and pave the way to a safer and more efficient electrical future.